thundra-io/thundra-examples-lambda-chaos/README.md

 You don't have to use one of the already implemented span listeners.
 You can create your own span listeners!
 A span listener is basically a class that inherits from the `ThundraSpanListener` class which implements the methods `on_span_started(span)` and `on_span_finished(span)`.
 Then you can create a span listener object from your custom span listener class and register it using the `trace_support.register_span_listener(span_listener)` method.
 Once you register your span listener, Thundra calls your span listener's `on_span_started(span)` and `on_span_finished(span)` methods whenever a span is started or finished.
 This way you can interact with the spans during their lifecycle and you can perform custom operations on spans.

 # Running the examples
-Example code takes credential's from a config file.
+Example code takes credentials from a config file.
 To run the examples on your own be sure to add a `config.json` file under the `python` directory. `config.json` file should be in the following format, just replace the each value according to your configuration:
 ```json
 {
     "redis": {